The following is an overview of OSHA’s approach to Coronavirus Disease (COVID-19).

 Can I use California OSHA’s Aerosol Transmissible Disease Standard if I am not in the state of California?

-The California Division of Occupational Safety and Health (Cal/OSHA) has developed a standard which protects workers from illnesses from infectious diseases.
+The California Division of Occupational Safety and Health (Cal/OSHA) has developed a standard that protects workers from illnesses from infectious diseases.
 The Aerosol Transmissible Diseases (ATD) standard is aimed at preventing worker illness from infectious diseases that can be transmitted by inhaling air that contains viruses (including COVID-19), bacteria or other disease-causing organisms.
 While the Cal/OSHA ATD standard is only mandatory for certain healthcare employers in California, it can be used in any state and may provide useful guidance for protecting other workers exposed to COVID-19.

 Are COVID-19 cases considered recordable illnesses in accordance with OSHA’s Recordkeeping Standard?